James Grimston, 3rd Earl of Verulam

 James Walter Grimston, 3rd Earl of Verulam (11 May 1852 – 11 November 1924), known as Viscount Grimston from 1852 to 1895, was a British Conservative Party politician who sat in the House of Commons from 1885 to 1892.
 He inherited his peerage in 1895.

 Biography

-Grimston was the eldest son of James Walter Grimston, 2nd Earl of Verulam, and wife Elizabeth Joanna Weyland.
+Grimston was the eldest son of James Walter Grimston, 2nd Earl of Verulam.
 He was educated at Harrow School and became a lieutenant in the 1st Life Guards.
 He became J.P. for Hertfordshire and captain in the Hertfordshire Yeoman Cavalry.

 Grimston was elected as the Member of Parliament (MP) for St Albans in the 1885 general election, and held the seat until he retired from the Commons at 1892 election.

 In 1895 he succeeded his father in the earldom and entered the House of Lords.

 Marriage and issue

 Lord Verulam married Margaret Frances Graham, daughter of Sir Frederick Ulric Graham of Netherby, 3rd Baronet, and wife Lady Jane Hermione Seymour (daughter of Edward Seymour, 12th Duke of Somerset, and wife Jane Georgiana Sheridan), and widow of Alexander Aeneas Mackintosh, in 1878.
 They had six daughters and one son: